-Figure 4 - HCB Fabrication Process (a) glass fiber fabric, (b) foam inserts, (c) completed HCB box, and (d) placement of SCC within HCB arch
+Figure 5.
+HCB Fabrication Process: (a) Glass Fiber Fabric, (b) Foam Inserts, (c) Completed HCB Box, and (d) Placement of SCC Within HCB Arch

-The previous concrete girders and deck were replaced with eight HCBs spanning 44 ft over a small creek and supporting a 7.5 in deep conventionally reinforced, cast-inplace concrete deck, while maintaining the existing substructure.
+The previous concrete girders and deck were replaced with eight HCBs spanning 44 ft over a small creek and supporting a 7.5 in deep conventionally reinforced, cast-in-place concrete deck, while maintaining the existing substructure.
 Each HCB girder was 21 in deep by 24 in wide and contained inclined shear connectors that enforced composite action between the HCB and the concrete deck.
-The girders were spaced at ~ 4 ft center-to-center, yielding a 32'-4" transverse width that allowed for two lanes of traffic with 3 ft shoulders (Figure 5).
+The girders were spaced at approximately 4 ft center-to-center, yielding a 32 ft 4 in transverse width that allowed for two lanes of traffic with 3 ft shoulders (Figure 6).
 The girders were skewed at 45° and supported by two parallel abutments, and the ends were encased in integral abutment backwalls, resulting in semi-integral abutments.
 The girders crossed the waterway with a very low clearance of approximately 6 ft at low tide, making access for instrumentation a challenge.
 The stream feeds to the Potomac River, which flows to the North of the bridge site.

-Figure 5 - Tides Mill Stream - HCB Bridge Cross-Section
+Figure 6.
+Tides Mill Stream - HCB Bridge Cross-Section

-Instrumentation & Experimental Setup
+Instrumentation and Experimental Setup